 Classic Bruschetta

-Bruschetta is a simple dish, but it can easily go wrong.
+Bruschetta is a simple dish, but can easily go wrong.
 Even at nice restaurants I've been served everything from soggy-bread to rock hard slices.
 I like it crisp and able to hold the toppings, with a bit of soft bread inside.

 I am posting the classic tomato-basil bruschetta, but bruschetta possibilites are endless.
 Have fun experimenting!